hirbod/react-native-volume-manager/README.md

 }
 ```

-## Not allowed to change `Do Not Disturb state` checkDndAccess & requestDndAccess
+## Not allowed to change Do Not Disturb state: checkDndAccess & requestDndAccess

-From N onward, ringer mode adjustments that would toggle Do Not Disturb are not allowed unless the app has been granted Do Not Disturb Access.
+Starting from Android N, changing the ringer mode to a state that would enable Do Not Disturb is not allowed unless the app has been granted Do Not Disturb Access.
 See [AudioManager#setRingerMode](<https://developer.android.com/reference/android/media/AudioManager#setRingerMode(int)>).

-If you want to change the ringer mode from Silent mode or to Silent mode, you may run into the Not allowed to change Do Not Disturb state error.
-The example below checks the DND access and if user hasn't given the access opens the settings for it.
+If you want to change the ringer mode from Silent mode or to Silent mode, you may encounter the "Not allowed to change Do Not Disturb state" error.
+The example below shows how to check for DND access, and if the user hasn't granted access, how to prompt them to open the settings:

-First you need to add the line below to your AndroidManifest.xml to be able to see your app in the settings.
+First, add the following line to your `AndroidManifest.xml` file to enable your app to appear in the settings.

 ```xml
 <uses-permission android:name="android.permission.ACCESS_NOTIFICATION_POLICY" />